2013 Pakistani general election: Government formation

 The PML(N)'s key strategist, Sartaj Aziz, announced in news media the next day that the independents candidates were in negotiation process with the PML(N) to join the party to form the government and to work out "a few key portfolios."

 A total of nineteenth independents who had won from their respected constituencies joined the PML(N), which allowed the party to form a government with a simple majority.
 This swing ultimately led to Nawaz Sharif elevated as the Prime Minister.
-Soon after his appointment, Sharif said after being formally approved as Prime Minister that in regards to drone strikes: "We respect the sovereignty of others and they should also respect our sovereignty and independence.
+Soon after his appointment, Sharif said after being formally approved as prime minister that in regards to drone strikes: "We respect the sovereignty of others and they should also respect our sovereignty and independence.
 This campaign should come to an end."
 Despite this, two days later another drone strike killed seven people in Pakistan.

-Election for Prime Minister
+Election for prime pinister

-The election for Prime Minister took place on 5 June 2013.
+The election for prime minister took place on 5 June 2013.